 Grade Point Average

-Graduate programs require a 3.00 cumulative grade point average in course work approved for the degree program.
+Graduate programs require a minimum 3.00 cumulative grade point average in course work approved for the degree program.
 Students failing to meet the minimum grade point average will be considered on probation for one semester, may lose veteran benefits, and may be dropped from the program.
 Credits which carry a letter of C-, D+, D, F, AU, W, V, IP, I, or RD do not count toward a graduate degree.
-The grade point average is determined by dividing cumulative quality points earned in authorized courses by the cumulative credits attempted in authorized courses.
-Letter grades (AU, W, I, IP, and RD) do not count as credit hours attempted and quality points are not awarded.
+The grade point average is determined by dividing cumulative quality points earned in authorized courses by the cumulative credits attempted in authorized courses. .

 Transfer of Credits

-Graduate students may transfer credits into their program with the approval of their Program Director, the Dean of the student's program, and the Registrar’s Office.
-A maximum of 1/5 of program credits (usually six credits for graduates, 12 credits for doctoral) may be transferred.
+Graduate students may transfer credits into their program with the approval of their Program Director, the Dean of the student's program, and the University Registrar’s Office.
+A maximum of one-fifth (1/5) of program credits may be transferred; usually six credits for graduates, 12 credits for doctoral.

 Course work must be advertised as distinctively graduate level by the transfer institution and must have been taken within the last five years from a regionally accredited institution.
 A minimum grade of a B (P grades must be defined as B or better) must be earned.
 Courses applied to a degree or certificate previously awarded are not transferable to the student’s current program.
 It is important to note that all credits converted to semester credits, are not rounded up and are awarded only after signature approval for transfer of the course have been obtained on the Permission to Transfer Graduate Credit form.
 Transfer credits are used in the calculation of the graduate grade point average but are not entered on the student's transcript until the student has been admitted to candidacy.